24 HOURS EMERGENCY +604-226 6911 | Centre Services | Thrombolytic Therapy for Stroke

 Patient preparation

-Once we receive the PET-CT request form from your physician, you will be screened through by our Consultant Radiologist.
-Your blood glucose level will be tested.
-You will be advised regarding any special preparation if necessary.
+Once we receive the PET-CT request form from your physician, you will be screened through by our PET-CT personnel.

-Bring along any old films or studies (CT, MRI, Ultrasound, PET-CT) during your consultation with our Consultant Radiologist.
+Bring along any old films or studies (CT, MRI, Ultrasound, PET-CT) during your screening.

 You need to pay the deposit for PET-CT once the appointment date and time is given.

-Do not eat anything for at least 6 hours prior the test.
+Do not eat anything for at least 4-6 hours prior the test.
 Take a low-carbohydrate diet on the day before your test.
-Do not take any sweets, flavored / sugared drinks, mints, coffee with cream or milk, chewing gum etc.
+Do not take any sweets, flavored/sugared drinks, mints, coffee with cream or milk, chewing gum etc.

 Drink plenty of plain water.